 The elimination of formal scheduling requires a change of roles for students and teachers.
 Students become more self-directed, and teachers become facilitators, coaches, mentors and co-learners.
 The primary curriculum becomes the 21st century learning skills needed for independent, lifelong learning.
 These skills are applied to learning the material contained in courses that the Ministry of Education requires students to take.
 It produces the effect of getting “two birds with one stone.”
 Students work on much needed learning skills and a knowledge of traditional course content is acquired like a by-product.

-Features of the Pilot
+Strengths of the Pilot

 Opportunities For Needed Research